meilisearch/documentation/guides/main_concepts/README.md

 This section defines the main concepts of MeiliSearch.

 ::: tip Important
 MeiliSearch is an **asynchronous** API.
-This means that, unlike a synchronous API, it doesn't wait for a return as calls are placed in a queue for processing.
+This means that, unlike a synchronous API, it doesn't wait for the call to be done as calls are placed in a queue for processing.
 For further information please read [the advanced guide](/guides/advanced_guides/asynchronous_updates.md).
 :::

 ## Glossary